mollymachin/stars_backend/README.md

 # Star Map Backend Service

-A microservice for managing objects in a star map application.
+A microservice for managing star objects in a star map application.
 This service provides APIs for managing stars, users, and user-star relationships, with real-time event streaming.

 ## Architecture